ISSP2019: Abstract Submission

 Authors are requested to read carefully the instructions below, before preparing their abstracts.

-- Deadline: Deadline has been extended to January 31.
+- Deadline: Abstract submission has been closed in January 31.

 - Language: English